 In his painting with the light and vivid colours, Monet shows his mastery of the technique of fragmented brush strokes to produce an interplay of luminous vibration.
-The left of the painting is dominated by the shadows of the trees planted along the Argenteuil promenade, but the major part of the painting is given over to clouds moving across the blue sky.
+The left of the painting is dominated by the shadows of the trees planted along the Argenteuil promenade, but the significant part of the picture is given over to clouds moving across the blue sky.

 This painting represents the start of a productive series of works while he stayed at Argenteuil, as Impressionism reached its peak during the Argenteuil period.
 Monet wrote later in life: